Ozokerite: Sources

-Specimens have been obtained from Scotland, Northumberland, Wales, as well as from about thirty countries.
-Of these occurrences the ozokerite of the island (now peninsula) of Cheleken, near Türkmenbaşy Bay, parts of the Himalayas in India and the deposits of Utah in the United States, deserve mention, though the latter have been largely worked out.
+Specimens have been obtained from Scotland, Northumberland, and Wales, as well as from about thirty countries.
+Of these occurrences the ozokerite of the island (now peninsula) of Cheleken, near Türkmenbaşy Bay, parts of the Himalayas in India and the deposits of Utah in the United States deserve mention, though the latter have been largely worked out.
 The sole sources of commercial supply are in Galicia, at Boryslav, Dzwiniacz and Starunia, though the mineraloid is found at other points on both flanks of the Carpathians.

 Ozokerite deposits are believed to have originated in much the same way as mineral veins, the slow evaporation and oxidation of petroleum having resulted in the deposition of its dissolved paraffin in the fissures and crevices previously occupied by the liquid.
 As found native, ozokerite varies from a very soft wax to a black mass as hard as gypsum.

 Properties

 Its relative density ranges from 0.85 to 0.95, and its melting point from 58 to 100 C. It is soluble in ether, petroleum, benzene, turpentine, chloroform, carbon disulfide and others.
 Galician ozokerite varies in color from light yellow to dark brown, and frequently appears green owing to dichroism.
 It usually melts at 62 C. Chemically, ozokerite consists of a mixture of various hydrocarbons, containing 85–87% by weight of carbon and 14.3% of hydrogen.